spiceai/docs/spiceaidocs/docs/use-cases/enterprise-search/index.md

 pagination_next: null
 ---

-## Vector similarily search across disparate and legacy data systems
+## Vector similarity search across disparate and legacy data systems

-Enterprises face a new challenge when using AI.
-They now need to access data from disparate and legacy systems so AI has full-knowledge for context.
-It needs to be fast to be useful.
+Enterprises face the challenge of accessing data from various disparate and legacy systems to provide AI with comprehensive context.
+Speed is crucial for this process to be effective.

-Spice is a blazingly fast knowledge index into structured and unstructured data.
+Spice offers a fast knowledge index into both structured and unstructured data, enabling efficient vector similarity search across multiple data sources.
+This ensures that AI applications have access to the necessary data for accurate and timely responses.